pingbird/puro/puro/README.md

 # About

-Puro is an experimental tool for installing and managing Flutter versions.
+Puro is a powerful tool for installing and upgrading Flutter versions.

 With Puro you can: